 For those preparing for the examination, there are 19 subjects that you need to prepare for NEET PG.
 The syllabus for each of these subjects has been given in brief here.
 NEET PG syllabus has also been divided into 19 subjects.

 NEET PG 2025 question paper will comprise 200 questions.
-The total marks will be 800 marks.
-Candidates will be provided three and half hours to answer the question paper.
+Total marks will be 800 marks.
+Students will be provided three and half hours to answer question paper.
 There will be a provision of negative marking.
-Candidates are advised to attempt only those questions where they are confident of right answer otherwise negative marking may outweigh the overall score.

 Not yet.
 NEET PG 2026 pattern will be released by NBE.
-The pattern and other crucial details related to NEET PG 2026 exam is released along with the official information brochure.
-NEET PG 2026 is expected to be held in August 2025.
-The exam pattern carries crucial details such as mode and medium, total of questions, allotted time, and marking scheme.
-Candidates will have to register online to submit application form for NEET PG 2026.
+Pattern and other crucial details related to NEET PG 2026 exam is released along with official information brochure.
+NEET PG 2026 is expected to be held in August.
+Exam pattern carries crucial details such as mode and medium, total of questions, allotted time, and marking scheme.

 NBE introduced time bound sections in NEET PG in 2024.
 It refers to fix time to attempt a particular section.
 Candidates have to exahusts allotted time of previous section before moving to next section.
 They can't choose to answer questions of any section as per their wish.
 In addition, one exahusted time of particular section, he/she can't go back and change answer in the section after time exahusts.
 As per time bound section, next section will start automatically once the allotted time exahusts.
 Whole NEET PG question paper is divided into 5 sections (A to E) with 40 questions each.
 The allotted time of particular section is 42 minutes.